Lara Maiklem

-Lara Maiklem FSA (born 1971) is a British author, editor and publishing consultant, known for her writing and speaking on mudlarking.
+Lara Maiklem FSA (born 1971) is a British author and antiquarian known for her writing and speaking on mudlarking.
 She has been mudlarking since 2012.
-She was elected a Fellow of the Society of Antiquaries of London in 2022.
+She was elected a Fellow of the Society of Antiquaries of London in 2022 and made Mudlark in Residence at Southwark Cathedral in 2026.
+She is also the first woman to hold the ancient position of Juror for the Court Leet of the King’s Borough of Southwark and she is an Associate Brother of the Art Worker’s Guild.